Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 + [Self-balancing binary search trees](#binary-search-trees)

 ## Dynamic arrays
+You can find the code for dynamically resizing arrays in `resizing_array.rb` and the corresponding spec file.

 The `Array` class you're familiar with from Ruby's standard library is an implementation of a _dynamic_ or _automatically resizing_ array.
 If you think about how an array behaves [in a lower-level language like C](https://www.tutorialspoint.com/cprogramming/c_arrays.htm#declaring-arrays) this terminology will begin to make sense.